Rural Homes

 Cutting and Covering Approaches

 Cutting alone is not recommended.
-Research confirms that cutting stimulates dormant lateral buds, potentially increasing stem numbers and extending the stand.
+Research confirms that cutting stimulates dormant lateral buds, which can actually increase stem numbers and extend the stand.
 Fragments as small as a thumbnail can regenerate into new plants.

-Covering methods involve cutting stems to ground level in early summer, applying 3-4 inch cushion layer of bark mulch, covering with 7-mil black plastic or heavy geotextile, extending covering at least 3 metres beyond visible plants, and maintaining for minimum 2 years, preferably 5 years.
+Covering methods involve cutting stems to ground level in early summer, applying a 3-4 inch cushion layer of bark mulch, covering with 7-mil black plastic or heavy geotextile, extending covering at least 3 metres beyond visible plants, and maintaining for a minimum of 2 years, preferably 5.

 The Swansea trials delivered an unfavourable verdict on this approach: “Geomembrane covering was the least effective control treatment” tested.
 Given that knotweed can grow through asphalt and concrete, covering alone rarely succeeds in achieving lasting control.